 Queen Street Carpark MK40 2HA

 Date of assessment 01/04/22

 Review date 01/04/22

 Name of person responsible Sarah Stevens

-Name of Data Protection Officer Margaret Martinus - Chief Officer f Services for Legal, Performance & Legal
+Name of Data Protection Officer Margaret Martinus - Chief Officer f Services or Legal, Performance & Legal

-GDPR and Data Protection Act 2018 and Surveillance Camera Code of Practice
+GDPR and Data Protection Act 2018 and Surveillance Camera Code of Practice surveillance camera system?

-1. What are the problems that you need to address in defining your purpose for using the surveillance camera system?
 Evidence should be provided which includes relevant available information, such as crime statistics for the previous 12 months, the type, location, times and numbers of crime offences, housing issues relevant at the time, community issues relevant at the time and any environment issues relevant at the time.